 Program overview

-The Master of Arts in Applied Psychology program is structured to provide a comprehensive educational experience over a two-year period.
-Key features of the program include:
+The Master of Arts in Applied Psychology program at Laurentian University is structured to provide a comprehensive education in psychology, combining theoretical knowledge with practical experience.
+The program includes:

 Featured Experiences

-The Master of Arts in Applied Psychology program offers several unique experiences that enhance the learning process:
+The Master of Arts in Applied Psychology program offers several unique features that enhance the learning experience:

 Career Options